Supporting Women & Families

 Improving Lives of Women and Families

-Women looking after their families in the communities where SHARE works face many challenges every day.
+Women looking after their families in the rural communities where SHARE works in Central and South America face many daily challenges.

 SHARE knows that when women are supported there are immediate and lasting benefits in families and communities.

 Women in rural areas may not have access to clean drinking water.
 Most are cooking on open fires and spending a lot of time and energy fetching water for household use from sources that may not be near their home.

 SHARE provides small projects that can improve the daily lives of women and their families.
 SHARE funds workshops that include information for men, women and youth on gender equality, anti violence, leadership, literacy and life skills.